Azure/aml-deploy/README.md

 #### parameters_file (Parameters File)

 The action tries to load a JSON file in the `.cloud/.azure` folder in your repository, which specifies details for the model deployment to your Azure Machine Learning Workspace.
 By default, the action expects a file with the name `deploy.json`.
 If your JSON file has a different name, you can specify it with this parameter.
-Note that none of these values are required and in the absence, defaults will be created with a combination of the repo name and branch name.
+Note that none of these values are required and, in the absence, defaults will be created with a combination of the repo name and branch name.

 A sample file can be found in this repository in the folder `.cloud/.azure`.
 There are separate parameters that are used for the ACI deployment, the AKS deployment and some that are common for both deployment options.